Evidence Based Birth

 Home birth is a common occurrence for women in some countries, such as the United Kingdom and the Netherlands.
 However, in the U.S., home births are rare and actively discouraged by many obstetricians, including the American Congress of Obstetricians and Gynecologists.
-In fact, before my husband and I began looking into home birth for our second child, we had never met anyone who had experienced a home birth (unless you count my aunts and uncles who were born at home in the 1920’s.)
 Although U.S. home births have increased by 30% in the past few years, less than 1% of American women give birth at home (MacDorman et al., 2012).
 This means that for every 100 of your friends and family members who get pregnant and have a baby, 99 of them will birth in the hospital.

 What is home birth?